psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ##### 5.2.3.1 General Provisions

-A Confidential Client shall support the provisions specified in clause 5.2.4 of Financial API - Part 1 [FAPI1] and clause 5.2.4 of Financial API - Part 2 [FAPI2].
+A Confidential Client shall support the provisions specified in clause 5.2.4 of Financial-grade API - Part 1 [FAPI1] and clause 5.2.4 of Financial-grade API - Part 2 [FAPI2].

 In addition, the Confidential Client